Orko24/PLTR_GAIA_4/README.md

 Replication of PLTR GAIA system via web application with 3 main objectives:

-i) Production of optimized route off road and on road ii) Satellite Tracking location
+i) Production of optimized route off road and on road \n ii) Satellite Tracking location

 Logic is given in Gaia_knock_off/Logic_and_Design.txt as well as Power point presentations given in